Breastfeeding and pregnancy discrimination are unlawful

 Breastfeeding your baby is a natural and normal thing to do.

-Most mothers work out how and where they are comfortable feeding their babies when they are out.
+Most mothers work out how and where they are comfortable feeding their babies and where and when they are out.

 Although it is widely accepted that breastfeeding is important for mothers and babies, some people still feel the need to make critical comments.